GpaRicky/deepsix/README.md

 deepsix [-u -l -n -s -v -H -S] [-c Characters][-i Iterations][-p Count]

+The Python version of deepsix now supports generating UUIDs with the -uuid argument.
+This can be combined with the -i command to generate many UUIDs.
+At this time this function is only available in the Python build.

 If no arguments are included deepSix will default to Uppercase and Numeric output Python versions of deepsix require a space between arguments and their values